 Creating an environment designed specifically to address the needs of seniors with mild cognitive impairment, memory loss, alzheimer’s disease, or dementia, relies on several core design principles.
 Naturally, each design consideration is implemented in order to create a space which is comfortable, easy to navigate, and visually and mentally stimulating.
 Although it’s never wished that an individual will experience memory loss during their lifetimes, the current scenario in the United States is that approximately 15% of Americans over the age of 60 actively experience some form of memory loss.
 The ratio of Americans experiencing memory loss increases to significantly higher amounts as they approach their mid 70s.
-All of that is to say that there is a significant need for well developed and intelligently implemented memory care treatment programs and purpose built facilities for seniors experiencing some form of memory loss.
+All of that is to say that there is a significant need for well developed and intelligently implemented memory care treatment programs and purpose built community for seniors experiencing some form of memory loss.

 There’s been intensive study, research, and valuable advancements over the past several decades in issues related to memory loss.
 The ability of medical professionals and care experts to diagnose, comprehend, and treat memory problems has increased dramatically since the mid 1990s.
 This research has resulted in a robust knowledge base of particular issues related to the mind and memory loss.
 Memory care experts understand certain nuances of dealing with memory loss and certain triggers which can have adverse effects on an individual.
 Using this working knowledge of the dynamics of memory loss, memory care communities are designed with very specific physical features, layouts, and other considerations.

 Memory care designers often incorporate appealing and stimulating visual elements throughout the community.
 The specific visual cues will vary depending on the designing, the architecture of the buildings and landscape, and other factors, but there are common features found in many memory care communities.